-He holds Masters and Bachelors degrees in Business Administration and lives in Las Vegas.
+He holds Masters and Bachelors degrees in Business Administration and lives in Pennsylvania.

 Adam Blake’s style of skating and choreography has been described as passionate, hard-hitting, and impactful.
 His proficient knowledge of trick skating maneuvers like cantilevers, boot slides, and backflips gives him a unique spin on traditional figure skating.